OMaloso/Battleships/README.md

 A simple game of battleships made using C++ and runs in a console window

-This project was complete in my first year of a software engineering degree and was the second project I ever created using C++
+This project was complete in my first year of a software engineering degree and was the second project I ever created using C++.
+It was my first introduction to using classes and OOP.

 ### Introduction
 Battleships is a strategy guessing game where you and the computer attempt